langroid/langroid/docs/blog/posts/langroid-knowledge-graph.md

 - `GraphSchemaTool` to get the schema of a Neo4j knowledge graph.
 - `CypherQueryTool` to generate Cypher queries from a user's query.
-Cypher is a specialized query language for Neo4j, and even though it is not as widely known as SQL, most LLMs today can Cypher Queries.
+Cypher is a specialized query language for Neo4j, and even though it is not as widely known as SQL, most LLMs today can generate Cypher Queries.

 Setting up a basic Neo4j-based RAG chatbot is straightforward.
 First ensure you set these environment variables (or provide them in a `.env` file):